zyeeda/erp-app/docs/build-redux-react-app-step-by-step.md

-#####Here's the excellent blog which guide your throught how to build a redux/react app step by step
+#####Here's an excellent blog which guide your throught how to build a redux/react app step by step

 when your finish this blog , you should know :